Mathieu0321/F21-1010/syllabus.raw.md

 There will be outside reading also.
 I will provide links or .pdfs.

+## Required Activity

+You are expected/required to visit office hours at least once during the semester.
+Come with a question - any question.
+It need not be class related.

-## Required Projects
+## Homework is Required

 Most of the class grade comes from the homework.
 Specifically 30% of the semester grade is from the midterm and the final.
 15% from Midterm, 15% from Final.
 The final is cumulative.

 ## Extra credit